lctoye/GestureRunner/README.md

 - To stay running on the ground, keep your right hand in a closed fist.
 - To jump, open your hand and splay your fingers.

-Spacebar starts (or restarts) a run, and Q quits the game.
+While on the title screen, Spacebar starts a new run, and Q quits the game.